Semantically Reflected Programs: Graph-Based State Semantics

 \begin{rdfframe} run:$o_1$ prog:f run:$o_2$. \end{rdfframe} \end{example}

-While punning has consequences for reasoning, it allows for more intuitive queries without the need for a specific query interface for, e.g., debugging.
+There are no consequences for reasoning since the individual and the property will be kept apart.
+But this technique allows for more intuitive queries without the need for a specific query interface for, e.g., debugging.
 For these reasons, \SMOL supports both kinds of semantic lifting;\footnote{The implementation has an option to switch between the two kinds of lifting.} we will continue to use punning in examples.